-This is the time for all Little League Volunteer Baseball and Softball Umpires, new and experienced, to get ready for the upcoming season.
-There are three primary areas all umpires need to focus on prior to the start of the baseball and softball season.
+This is the time for all Little League® volunteer umpires, new and experienced, to get ready for the upcoming season.
+There are three primary areas all umpires need to focus on prior to the start of the baseball and softball seasons.
 They are equipment, physical, and mental readiness.
-Let’s take a look at these three basic important areas.
+Let’s take a look at these three basic, yet critical areas.

-The physical part of the umpire’s readiness is also very important.
-Months before getting on the field for the first time after the long winter off season, the umpire should start a physical exercise program to get into good condition.
-Start getting those muscles in shape by starting your conditioning program slowly and working up to 45-to-60 minutes a day.
-Start off slowly, by simply walking 30 minutes a day with some resistive exercises.
+Months before getting on the field, umpires should start an exercise program to get into good condition.
+Start your conditioning program slowly and work up to 45-to-60 minutes of exercise a day.
+Consider walking 30 minutes a day with some simple resistance exercises.
 Get yourself into a state of physical readiness so when you get on the field you can perform your duties without injuring yourself, loosing time from work, while enjoying being on the field.
 If you didn't start your workout program months before getting on the field, do it now!
 It’s never too late to begin, and it’s always the right time to get in shape.

-There’s a lot to do between now and when you umpire your first game on the field, so why wait any longer get started today.
-Have a great season and thanks for all the time you volunteer to make the program better.
+There’s a lot to do between now and when you hit the field to umpire your first game of the season.
+Have a great year and thanks for all the time you volunteer to make the program better.